Accelerating Product Design with Oracle Cloud Infrastructure's Reimagined Design System

 The OCI toolkit became the one source of truth, it housed all of the OCI design guidance, components and templates and also intake out of the box components from Redwood design system.

-We linked out to our custom OCI Storybook (React/Preact) and the the Redwood JET (JavaScript Extension Toolkit) cookbook.
+The document linked out to our custom OCI Storybook (React/Preact) and the the Redwood JET (JavaScript Extension Toolkit) cookbook.

 Design and layout of the guidance templates